geoarrow/geoarrow/README.md

 the Arrow-specific specifications (Arrow layout and extension type metadata).
-Whereas GeoParquet is a file-level metadata specification, GeoArrow is an array-level metadata and memory layout that applies in-memory (e.g., an Arrow array), on disk (e.g., using Parquet readers/writers provided by an Arrow implementation), or over the wire (e.g., using the Arrow IPC format).
+Whereas GeoParquet is a file-level metadata specification, GeoArrow is an array-level metadata and memory layout that applies in-memory (e.g., an Arrow array), on disk (e.g., using Parquet readers/writers provided by an Arrow implementation), and over the wire (e.g., using the Arrow IPC format).

 ## Implementations